djhshih/swl/issues.md

 # Issues

-## Open semantic questions

-- Interpolation values are currently preserved as syntax nodes (`Word`, `Var`, `Expr`) in task defaults.
-This seems correct, but the exact resolution phase still needs to be defined clearly.
-- It is not yet fully settled whether task output params must always have defaults or whether they may be derived only from body/runtime behavior.
-- `bash.py` exists as an optional analyzer, but current semantics should probably treat annotation metadata as authoritative and body text as opaque.

 ## Current implementation limits

 - `semantic/task/type.py` now has a `Task -> TaskSignature` bridge, but the semantic model is still task-centric and not yet integrated with a richer workflow semantic model.